-The M.S. in Organizational Development is designed for both pastors and professionals who seek the desire to develop administrative and management skills necessary for effective leadership.
-While pastors may receive adequate theological training, they are often unprepared for the responsibilities of managing the small organization known as the church.
+The M.S. in Organization Development is designed for both pastors and professionals who seek the desire to develop administrative and management skills necessary for effective leadership.
+While pastors may receive adequate theological training, they are often unprepared for the administrative responsibilities of managing a small organization such as a church.
 Those involved in independent business also find themselves responsible for managing calendars, committees, volunteers, and budgets.
 This program will enable leaders to improve their organization by thinking like a consultant.

-The Organizational Degree program offers flexible course schedules in order to accommodate busy professionals.
+The Organization Degree program offers flexible course schedules in order to accommodate busy professionals.
 Classes are available in

 Master of Science in Education (MSEd) – 36 Credit Hours